Files show past discipline against officers in Tyre Nichols case - NewsBreak

 Files show past discipline against officers in Tyre Nichols case

-MEMPHIS, Tenn. ( WREG ) — Personnel files for the five Memphis police officers fired in the Tyre Nichols case show past disciplinary complaints.MPD requests five fired officers in Tyre Nichols case be decertified
+MEMPHIS, Tenn.
+(WREG) — Personnel files for the five Memphis police officers fired in the Tyre Nichols case show past disciplinary complaints.Court docs: Russell Co. child had part of leg amputated after being kept in trailer for months

 The files were released by the city Tuesday evening.
 Here is a summary of what they show: